icebert04/icebert04.github.io/_posts/2019-4-20-humility-is-the-gateway-to-more-blessing.md

 But since they are still considered a local, we have to accept them or better yet understand them, and greet them with compassion and not an inch of animosity.
 Balayan is a well-cherished place.
 Everybody is welcome here whether you're a local or not.

-When we are in Balayan, we don't act like we are Urban stiffs.
+When me and my wife are in Balayan, we don't act like we are Urban stiffs.
 We act like a local.
 We speak their native language (**The Ala-Eh version**).
 We don't use our car and just ride the tricycle or even walk.